mar-ton/DMD_on_Telemetry/README.md

 It contains not only the used plots in the thesis but all different plots and raw data.
 Of course all scipts (simulation starting with `sim` and analysis and plotting with `dmd-analysis`) are also included.
 You can also find the defined data sets as numpy files (`sim_data.zip`).

 To use the scripts, set up a `.venv` environment in the root of the repository.
-The following depencies are necesseary to run the scripts and are installed into `.venv` when following the rest of this README:
+The necesseary depencies to run the scripts can be found in `pyproject.toml` and are installed into `.venv` when exectuing the following commands:
-- numpy
-- scipy
-- matplotlib
-- pydmd
-- pytest
-- pyqt5 (to show the plots)

-* `python -m venv .venv`
+`python -m venv .venv`

-* `source .venv/bin/activate`
+`source .venv/bin/activate`

-* `pip install -e .`
+`pip install -e .`

 This README assumes you are running the scripts from within VSCode.
 If not, then you have to adapt the structure accordingly.